 - Right and left turns

-- Three point turn.
-Stop vehicle at right edge of curb.
-When safe, make sharp left turn; back vehicle.
-Move forward in right lane.
-Do not bump curb or use driveway.
+- Three-point turn.
+Stop the vehicle at the right edge of the curb.
+When safe, make a sharp left turn; back vehicle.
+Move forward in the right lane.
+Do not bump the curb or use the driveway.

 - Parking (uphill or downhill)